fionanealon/iris-data-set-project/README.md

 ```
 #### Discussion and analysis of investigate.py

 The above program finds the maximum, minimum, sum, count and mean of each column in the Iris flower data set.
 It uses both the numpy and pandas libraries which provide a collection of high level mathemetical functions to operate on arrays to assist with data maipulation and analysis.
+[Ref: Numpy](https://en.wikipedia.org/wiki/NumPy) [Ref: Pandas](https://en.wikipedia.org/wiki/Pandas_%28software%29)

 #### How to run this code: